 Egypt is a destination country along the central Mediterranean refugee route with people arriving from both the Middle East and east Africa.
 A growing population of concern is stranded in the most overcrowded and poorest neighbourhoods of its largest cities such as Cairo and Alexandria as a result of an upward trend of new arrivals and tightened control measures aimed at curbing irregular outflows towards Europe.

-Of the more than 235 000 refugees registered by the UNHCR, over 131 000 are from Syria and the remainder are from East Africa or Iraq.
+Of the more than 247 000 refugees registered by the UNHCR, around 133 000 are from Syria with the remainder from East Africa or Iraq.

 Egypt continues to see a steady increase of refugees and migrants.
-Almost 20 000 were registered in 2018 (between January and August), over 30% of them Syrians.
+Almost 31 000 were registered in 2018, more than 30 percent of them Syrians.

-EU assistance targets Syrian refugees and the most vulnerable among other refugees groups and their hosting communities.
-The EU funds humanitarian projects that focus on three main priorities: protection, health, and education in emergency (EiE).
+European Union assistance targets Syrian refugees and the most vulnerable among other refugees groups and their hosting communities.
+The EU funds humanitarian projects that focus on three main priorities: protection, healthcare, and education in emergency (EiE).

-Given the upward trend for new arrivals and, amongst them, the sharp increase of unaccompanied and separated children (UASC), strengthening core protection activities for the most vulnerable remains the paramount objective.
+Given the upward trend for new arrivals and, amongst them, the sharp increase of unaccompanied and separated children, strengthening core protection activities for the most vulnerable remains the paramount objective.

 While refugees in Egypt are legally entitled to access public health services, several structural causes (e.g. poor quality of services), calling for developmental investments, limit their capacity to benefit from them.

-The European Commission's humanitarian aid efforts aim to facilitate access to emergency health services, particularly maternal and reproductive health, for those refugees without financial means to afford health fees as well as for victims of discrimination and marginalisation.
+The EU's humanitarian aid efforts aim to facilitate access to emergency health services, particularly maternal and reproductive health, for those refugees without financial means to afford health fees, as well as for victims of discrimination and marginalisation.
 The most vulnerable groups or individuals in the hosting communities may also benefit from these interventions.

 The EU also provides multipurpose cash assistance to address the basic expenditures of those most in need among the registered refugees through cash transfers.
-The value of the transfer is normally based on a minimum expenditure basket (MEB), while taking into account the contribution made by households, and available resources.
+The value of the transfer is normally based on a minimum expenditure basket (MEB, or what a household needs on a regular or seasonal basis and its average cost over time), while taking into account the contribution made by households, and available resources.